-All students who are new to distance learning at GRCC are required to complete an Introduction to Distance Learning Tutorial before they can enroll in an online or hybrid class.
+Before enrolling in an online or hybrid class, students who are new to distance learning at GRCC are required to complete an Introduction to Distance Learning (IDL) tutorial.
 This includes new or guest students.
-See the Frequently Asked Questions for more details on taking the tutorial.

 Getting Ready for Online Learning